 He would using my social media accounts to terrorize his ex, and mother of his two daughters.
 Any way he could try to control her or stay in his life to punish her, he did.
 He withheld child support payments, which the courts eventually got involved with.

-When I got pulled over for a minor traffic violation on the way to my first MMA fight, he made me lie to the police about his real name.
+When I got pulled over for (accidentally) running a red light on the way to my first MMA fight, he made me lie to the police about his real name.
 There was a warrant out for his arrest, due to unpaid child support.
 If I didn’t, he said he wouldn’t corner me for my fight and that I would have to go into the cage alone.

 As things escalated, he wouldn’t put his hands on me himself… at first.
 He’d control something in my life and threaten to have my male teammates spar hard with me during stand-up training the next day.
 At first he didn’t follow through, but then he did - and he went for the jugular.

-One night, in particular, sparring rolled around and he had his star male fighter, who we'll call DC, spar with me.
-DC was instructed to “go hard with head kicks,” and he listened to his coach as we all do.
+One night, in particular, sparring rolled around and he had his star male fighter, who we'll call AB, spar with me.
+AB was instructed to “go hard with head kicks,” and he listened to his coach as we all do.
 I was flash-knocked out and physically brought to my knees.
 This was the first of many threats and follow-throughs from my abuser.